AbdulHadi806/Machine-learning-Basic-notes/Machine-learning-Basic-notes/MachineLearningBasics/Algorithms.md

 In Machine Learning, entropy measures the level of disorder or uncertainty in a given dataset or system.
 It is a metric that quantifies the amount of information in a dataset, and it is commonly used to evaluate the quality of a model and its ability to make accurate predictions.

 In the context of **Decision Trees**, entropy is a measure of disorder or impurity in a node.
 Thus, a node with more variable composition, such as 2Pass and 2 Fail would be considered to have higher Entropy than a node which has only pass or only fail.

+**Example**
+We want eggs.
+We have 3 baskets with 1 basket having  eggs and candies, second having more eggs and less candies the the third having only eggs.
+This means 1st basket has the most impurities, 2nd is fewer impurities while the last one is pure.
+This means the last one is pure, and this is entropy, it is a measure of impurity.
+The more impurity is and the more entropy will be.